-Based upon and subject to the foregoing, it is our opinion that: (i) the Issued Shares have been validly issued, fully paid and are non-assessable; (ii) the Note Shares, when issued upon conversion of the Convertible Notes, in accordance with and in the manner described in the Registration Statement and the Convertible Notes, will be validly issued, fully paid and non-assessable; and (iii) the Warrant Shares, when issued by the Company upon valid exercise of the Warrants and against receipt of the exercise price therefor, in accordance with and in the manner described in the Registration Statement and the Warrants, will be validly issued, fully paid and non-assessable.
+Based upon and subject to the foregoing, it is our opinion that: (i) the Unit Shares, when issued by the Company upon the deemed exercise of the Special Warrants, in accordance with and in the manner described in the Registration Statement and the Special Warrants, will be validly issued, fully paid and non-assessable; (ii) the Warrant Shares, when issued by the Company upon valid exercise of the Warrants and against receipt of the exercise price therefor, in accordance with and in the manner described in the Registration Statement and the Warrants and against receipt of the exercise price therefor, in accordance with and in the manner described in the Registration Statement and the Broker Warrants, will be validly issued, fully paid and non-assessable; and (iv) the Broker Warrant Shares, when issued by the Company upon valid exercise of the Warrants and against receipt of the exercise price therefor, in accordance with and in the manner described in the Registration Statement and the Warrants and against receipt of the exercise price therefor, in accordance with and in the manner described in the Registration Statement and the Warrants, will be validly issued, fully paid and non-assessable.

-We qualify our opinion to the extent that we express no opinion as to any law other than Nevada general corporation law and none of the opinions expressed herein relates to compliance with or matters governed by the laws of any jurisdiction except Nevada.
+We qualify our opinion to the extent that we express no opinion as to any law other than Nevada general corporation law and none of the opinions expressed herein relates to compliance with or matters governed by the laws of any other jurisdiction.
 This opinion is based on Nevada general corporate law, including the statutory provisions, all applicable provisions of the Nevada constitution and reported judicial decisions interpreting those laws and speaks only as of the date hereof.